 # config/alchemy/page_layouts.yml - name: contact cache: false unique: true elements: [headline, contactform, text] autogenerate: [headline, contactform]

 Please ensure to restart the Rails server after editing

 Each page type (called

 page_layout in Alchemy) has a Rails view partial which is yielded on the Rails application layout (

-> All page layout partials live in the
+All page type partials live in the

-> They are named after the pages
+They are named after the pages

 page_layout you defined in the

 If no page type partial is found for a page, the

 There is no need to create these partials manually.
 AlchemyCMS comes with a Rails generator task which creates these partials for you.